Asteroid to make close pass by Earth on February 15; no impact seen

 CAPE CANAVERAL, Florida A small asteroid will pass closer to Earth next week than the TV satellites that ring the planet, but there is no chance of an impact, NASA said Thursday.

 The celestial visitor, known as 2012 DA14, was discovered last year by a group of amateur astronomers in Spain.
-The asteroid is about the size of an Olympic swimming pool at 150 feet (46 m) in diameter and is projected to come as close as 17,100 miles (27,520 km) from Earth during its February 15 approach.
+The asteroid is about the size of an Olympic swimming pool at 150 feet in diameter and is projected to come as close as 17,100 miles from Earth during its February 15 approach.

 That would make it the closest encounter since scientists began routinely monitoring asteroids about 15 years ago.

-Television, weather and communications satellites fly about 500 miles (800 km) higher.
+Television, weather and communications satellites fly about 500 miles higher.
 The moon is 14 times farther away.

 Even so, "no Earth impact is possible," astronomer Donald Yeomans, with NASA's Jet Propulsion Laboratory in Pasadena, Calif., told reporters during a conference call.